- Rate Movie[Total: 43 Average: 2]

 Lionsgate took their project to the European Film Market in February 2016 for international pre-sales and the response was very positive from buyers and this iteration quickly materialized and the competing Robin Hood fare all stalled.
 Sony was still bullish on getting in on the Robin Hood business and began development on a spinoff with Margot Robbie called Marian (still at the screenplay stage).

-Robin Hood was budgeted at nearly $100 million (after a 20% tax credit from Croatia) and was financed through Lionsgate’s pre-sales model — which accounted for the majority of the expenses and mitigated the mini-major’s risk.
+The budget for Robin Hood was $100 million (after a 20% tax credit from Croatia) and was financed through Lionsgate’s pre-sales model — which accounted for the majority of the expenses and mitigated the mini-major’s risk.
 In January 2017 the studio presented Power Rangers (2017) and Robin Hood to investors as their next major franchises.
 Both were major commercial failures.

 Robin Hood was first dated for March 23, 2018 but was moved to September 21 to keep it away from Pacific Rim Uprising.
 Lionsgate then swapped the date with A Simple Favor and positioned Robin Hood as their Thanksgiving holiday release — to squeeze as much coin as they could from this stinker quickly before this stale property would inevitably die at the box office.
 Robin Hood joined the ranks of other huge budget based on classic literature revisionist fiascos like The Three Musketeers (2011) and Pan (2015).

 The picture bowed into a very competitive holiday market against new openers Ralph Breaks the Internet and Creed II.
 Reviews were awful and tracking was showing very troubling mid teens numbers for the 5-day frame.
 Robin Hood corpsed with $14,297,995 ($9,195,670 weekend gross) — placing #7 on the charts led by Ralph Breaks the Internet.
-It declined 48% to $4,781,624 in its second session.
-More as the stateside release continues…
+It declined 48% to $4,781,624 in its second session and closed its domestic run with just $30,824,628.
+Lionsgate would see returned about $16.9M after theaters take their percentage of the gross, far below P&A expenses.